 6. Provide a flexible, adaptable rewards catalog

-Having a catalog is key!
+Having a reward catalog is key!
 People have different languages of appreciation, and what may be meaningful to one person may not be as engaging a reward to someone else.
 That’s why having a robust catalog with the opportunity for diverse reward experiences is your best bet for recognizing and motivating your team.
 In fact, utilizing gift cards can be a way to reach both experiential and merchandise reward lovers.

 The IRF study indicates that companies aren’t listening.
 And with an entire industry of suppliers dedicated to helping companies provide gifts or tokens of appreciation, offering these types of rewards is easy. [...]
 Ultimately, if companies want to encourage and fuel employee satisfaction and engagement, they need to deliver the rewards their employees really want.